Yoast/plugin-development-docker/README.md

 1. Host: `<domain name here>` (default for this docker: `basic.wordpress.test`)
 1. Port: 80
 1. File/Directory `plugins/<your-plugin-name>` maps to the absoulte path `/var/www/html/wp-content/plugins/<your-plugin-name>`.
-1. File/Directory `wordpress` maps to the absoulte path `/var/www/html`.
+1. File/Directory `wordpress` maps to the absolute path `/var/www/html`.
 1. Apply

 In PHPStorm you can also add the `wordpress` directory to provide full WordPress indexation.